yiming-tang-cs/Java-Deep-Clone-Detector/README.md

 ## Details

 Java deep clone could be implemented using Java's built-in libraries and external libraries.
 Below is a table listing all possible Java deep clone types that this tool can detect for **Java's built-in libraries**.
+Note that CI only evaluates a tool's ability for Java's built-in libraries.

 <table>
 <tr>